Basics of the model structure

 Introduction to parameters

-While the primary function of Object Classes and Relationship Classes is to define the system to be modelled and it's structure, Parameters exist to constrain them.
+While the primary function of Entity Classes (both object and relationship classes) is to define the system to be modelled and its structure, Parameters exist to constrain them.
 Every parameter is attributed to at least one object class or relationship class, but some appear in many classes whenever they serve a similar purpose.

 Parameters accept different types of values depending on their purpose, e.g. whether they act as a flag for some specific functionality or appear as a coefficient in Constraints, so understanding each parameter is key.
 Most coefficient-type Parameters accept constant, time series, and even stochastic time series form input, but there are some exceptions.
 Most flag-type Parameters, on the other hand, have a restricted list of acceptable values defined by their Parameter Value Lists.